Finding Camelot

 • Age-Appropriate Privacy and Autonomy – Dependents are given privacy levels that match their developmental stage, ensuring they grow up with the right balance of security and freedom.

-• Community Support with Individual Agency – While members are encouraged to support one another, personal agency is always respected.
+• Community Support with Individual Agency – While dependents are encouraged to make choices and work through conflicts independently, support and guidance is always available.

 Our model addresses the modern challenge of failure to launch syndrome.
 By experiencing progressive responsibility and structured decision-making, they develop the skills necessary for long-term personal and financial stability.